gridjs/docs/doc/API.md

 Rotate the image object counterclockwise with the given degree.
 This method modifies origin data.

-Notice: this method probably change the size of image data.
+Notice: this method probably changes the size of image data.
 For exmaple, if the origin image is a square, the width and height will change to 1.414 times after rotating 45 degress.

 ```
 ImageObject ImageObject.rotate(degree)